scriptnull/vishnubharathi.codes/source/_posts/context-with-value-pitfall.md

 > To avoid allocating when assigning to an interface{}, context keys often have concrete type struct{}.
 Alternatively, exported context key variables' static type should be a pointer or interface.

-Okay, I still don't fully understand this part because the example in the Go Doc seem to use the type of `string`
+Okay, I still don't fully understand this part because the example in the Go Doc seems to use the type of `string`

 ```go
 type favContextKey string